Pontevedra – Caldas de Reis

-After we finished our laundry, we explored more of Caldas de Reis.
-We read in our Brierley guide book that Caldas de Reis has thermal waters that have gushed from its ground source at a constant 40 degrees for hundreds of years and that they continue to benefit from its waters as a major health spa … just what a tired pilgrim need!
+After doing our laundry, we explored more of Caldas de Reis.
+We read in our Brierley guidebook that Caldas de Reis has thermal waters that have flowed from its ground source at a constant 40 degrees for hundreds of years and that they continue to benefit from its waters as a major health spa – just what a weary pilgrim needs!